-Spousal support, otherwise known as alimony, is intended to maintain the economic status for the dependent spouse similar as experienced during the marriage.
+Spousal support, otherwise known as alimony in New Jersey, is intended to maintain the economic status for the dependent spouse similar as experienced during the marriage.
 New Jersey family law has held that such a support obligation is always subject to modification or termination.
 Courts may adjust alimony if there’s been a change in circumstances.

 What constitutes a change in circumstances?
 According to N.J.S.2A:34-23: